In this story

 Cofounder @ Confident AI | Empowering LLM practitioners with Evals | Previously AI/ML at Fintech Startup | ML + CS @ Princeton

-Red Teaming LLMs: A Step-By-Step Guide
+Red Teaming LLMs: The Ultimate Step-by-Step LLM Red Teaming Guide

 ·